oversword/super-small-state-machine/README.md

 Use the `NodeTypes.DR` (directive) value as the type.

-A directive is an object with the `S.Path` property.
+A directive is an object with the `S.Stack` property.

-A directive is performed by performing the value of the `S.Path` property to allow for using absolute or relative directives
+A directive is performed by performing the value of the `S.Stack` property to allow for using absolute or relative directives

+A directive does not require proceeding, simply return the current state unmodified

 ## Sequence Directive Node